“It is the absolutism of theism, its pernicious influence upon humanity, which Atheism is fighting with all its power.” ~Emma Goldman

 Therein lies the crux of the problem.
 Denial leads to belief systems built upon dishonesty.
 Certainty is a facade masking a web of delusions — claims of knowledge nobody can possibly possess.
 Whereas “honest” believers recognize the subjective, personal nature of their faith, “dishonest” believers do not.
 They are threatened by disbelief and respond angrily when their faith is challenged.
 If only all believers could admit that they believe for subjective, personal, reasons — and not objective, rational, reasons — then religion would finally become the personal preference that it really is.
 Fundamentalism would evaporate and zealotry would fade away.
 There would be nothing (religious) to fight about any more.

 A world without religious strife.
-The only ones who wouldn’t like that are the news organizations.
+The only ones who wouldn’t like that are religious zealots and the news organizations.

 Imagine there’s no country